 We had no idea what we were walking toward as we headed out onto frozen Lake Louise.
-There was a beaten path on what, in the summer, would be a turquoise blue body of water, and so Mike, Laura and I set off to follow it.
-I mean how dangerous could it be if a couple were taking their wedding photos on the ice?
+There was a beaten path on what, in the summer, would be a turquoise blue body of water, and so we set off to follow it.
+I mean how dangerous could it be if a couple was taking their wedding photos on the ice?

 We just started walking across the water.
 Personally, I don’t get a lot of chances to walk across a frozen lake, so the destination wasn’t really the point.
 The journey was unique and the scenery, backlit by the setting sun, was overwhelming.